PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Boiling Method (British Boilie Technique)

 I discovered this technique from a catfish fishing guide who learned it from European carp anglers.
+It transforms soft dough into durable bait that withstands casting and current.

 1. Prepare your base dough: Use the basic recipe above